Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

 \subsection{Averaging and Lie brackets in control-affine and extremum seeking systems}

-The analysis of time-varying nonlinear systems (e.g., \eqref{eqn:controlAffineIntro}) is not intuitive and is generally challenging compared to that of autonomous nonlinear systems.
-For instance, stability analysis for time-varying systems cannot be done via eigenvalues even for linear systems \cite{markus1960globalcounterexample}, and for a nonlinear system, the equilibrium may not even be a fixed point; rather it can be a limit cycle/periodic orbit.
-One of the tools that helps to analyze such nonlinear time-varying systems is averaging.
-Typically, only first-order averaging approximation is found in the literature.
+The analysis of time-varying nonlinear systems (e.g.,~\eqref{eqn:controlAffineIntro}) is not intuitive and is generally challenging compared to that of autonomous nonlinear systems.
+For instance, stability analysis for time-varying systems cannot be done via eigenvalues even for linear systems \cite{markus1960globalcounterexample}.
+One of the tools that helps to analyze such nonlinear time-varying systems, especially periodic ones, is averaging.
+Usually, only first-order averaging approximation is found in the literature.
 However, sometimes first-order averaging is insufficient to capture the important characteristics of nonlinear time-periodic systems, and one needs to go to higher-order averaging \cite{Maggia2020higherOrderAvg}.
-In general, averaging over a given period of time smooths out the fast oscillations and provides the qualitative behavior of the system, which is used to analyze properties, such as but not limited to stability.
-As a result, averaging techniques have been used in many classes/applications of nonlinear systems, including for example, inverted pendulum, hovering of flapping wings micro air vehicles \cite{Maggia2020higherOrderAvg} and vibrational stabilization \cite{bullo2002averaging}.
-With important relevance to this paper, averaging has been instrumental in the development of model-free, real-time dynamic optimization via extremum seeking control (ESC) systems that are not control-affine.
-For instance, the stability analysis of what is known as the classic ESC, {which caused an exponential growth in ESC research (see \cite{scheinker2024100})}, was done by Krstic and Wang \cite{KRSTICMain} using averaging and singular perturbation. {The authors in \cite{scheinker2016bounded} utilized averaging in the analysis/design of ESC without requiring periodic input signals (including discontinuous signals).} Recently, the authors in \cite{abdelgalil2022recursive} used a combination of first- and second-order averaging to study bio-inspired 3D source seeking.
+In general, averaging over a given period of time smooths out the fast oscillations and captures the qualitative behavior of the system, which is used to analyze properties, such as but not limited to stability.
+As a result, averaging techniques have been used in many classes/applications of nonlinear systems, including for example, inverted pendulum, hovering/flapping flight \cite{Maggia2020higherOrderAvg} and vibrational stabilization \cite{bullo2002averaging}.
+Relevant to this paper, averaging has been instrumental in the development of model-free, real-time dynamic optimization via extremum seeking control (ESC) systems that are not control-affine.
+For instance, the stability analysis of what is known as the classic ESC, {which caused an exponential growth in ESC research (see \cite{scheinker2024100})}, was done by \cite{KRSTICMain} using averaging and singular perturbation. {The authors in \cite{scheinker2016bounded} utilized averaging in the analysis/design of ESC without requiring periodic input signals (including discontinuous signals).} Recently, the authors in \cite{abdelgalil2022recursive} used a combination of first- and second-order averaging to study bio-inspired 3D source seeking.